 The third horse is black.
 It is described in Revelation 6:5-6.
 The passage says,

 When He broke the third seal, I heard the third living creature saying, “Come.”
 I looked, and behold, a black horse; and he who sat on it had a pair of scales in his hand.
-And I heard something like a voice in the center of the four living creatures saying, “A 1quart of wheat for a denarius, and three 1quarts of barley for a denarius; and do not damage the oil and the wine.”
+And I heard something like a voice in the center of the four living creatures saying, “A quart of wheat for a denarius, and three 1quarts of barley for a denarius; and do not damage the oil and the wine.”
 Revelation 6:5-6 (NASB)

-Just we have discovered in the previous verses, the following verse, verse 6, explains the meaning of the symbol.
+Just as we have discovered in the previous verses, the following verse, verse 6, explains the meaning of the symbol.
 Black represents famine.
 This will also happen during the last 3.5 years of the tribulation period.

 The Ashen Horse

 The fourth horse is ashen.
 It is described in Revelation 6:7-8.
 The passage says,

 When the Lamb broke the fourth seal, I heard the voice of the fourth living creature saying, “Come.”
 I looked, and behold, an ashen horse; and he who sat on it had the name Death; and Hades was following with him.
 Authority was given to them over a fourth of the earth, to kill with sword and with famine and with pestilence and by the wild beasts of the earth.
 Revelation 6:7-8 (NASB)

 Ashen symbolizes death.
 The color ashen is a pale greenish-gray, which represents decay.
 Revelation chapters 6-19 reveal that death will characterize the last half of the tribulation.